Updated December 2023

 There's never been a better time to become an ethical hacker.
 Demand for IT security professionals who can root out security flaws and outwit cyber criminals just keeps growing.

-Globally, it's estimated that cyber attacks cause $6 trillion in damage each year.
-By 2025, that figure could grow to $10.5 trillion.
+Globally, it's estimated that cyber attacks will cause $10.5 trillion in damage by 2025.

 So how can you launch a career in this field?
 What training and certifications do you need?